 "From Darkness to Light" is the title of the Winter quarter study.
 In the month of December, Unit 1 is titled "God Prepares the Way," leading up to the birth of our Savior with lessons from Zechariah and Luke.
 January leads us to Unit 2, "God's Promises" with lessons from 2 Chronicles, Isaiah, and Joel.
 This reinforces the knowledge that unlike humankind God keeps His promises.
 February takes us to Unit 3, "God's Call and Its Responsibilities" with lessons from 1 Corinthians, 2 Timothy, James, and 1 Peter.
 The focus is on God's call to each of us and our responsibilities to that call.

 Highlands follows the Liturgical Seasons of the church.
-During both Advent and Lent, Dr. Dave hosts a weekly Bible Study to dive into the theme of the season.
+During both Advent and Lent, the pastor hosts a weekly Bible Study to dive into the theme of the season.
 These studies are a great way to dive deeper into the liturgical season.